Skip advert

 Advertisement - Article continues below

-Comfort and refinement are good.
-Even on massive 21-inch wheels, you don’t feel too many of the lumps and bumps in the road - although it must be said that our test route was a bit smoother than a poorly maintained British road.
+Comfort and refinement are good; even on our test car’s large 20-inch wheels, we didn’t feel too many of the lumps and bumps in the road, although it must be said that the suspension was noisier than that of rivals such as the Genesis GV60 and Nissan Ariya.

 Volkswagen ID.5 electric motor